Electromagnetic Production of Kaons on the Nucleon: Experimental Measurements

 The experimental equipment developed for these investigations included magnetic spectrometers and tracking detectors for momentum analysis of charged tracks, bubble chambers for precise event reconstruction, scintillator hodoscopes for energy loss and timing measurements, Cherenkov counters for charged particle identification, and calorimeters for electron and neutral particle detection.
 The 1950s also saw the development of the first liquid-hydrogen cryotargets for nuclear and particle physics experiments~\cite{Mulholland:2004pt}.

 To capture a sense of the experimental setups across the decades of this period, Fig.~\ref{early-setups} shows several examples: CalTech electron synchrotron (1950s) \cite{Donoho58}, CalTech electron synchrotron (1960s) \cite{Groom:1967zz}, Cornell electron synchrotron (1970s) \cite{Bebek:1977bv}, and SLAC linear accelerator (1980s) \cite{Abe:1985nbw}.
 The photon fluxes produced by the bremsstrahlung technique or later by laser backscattering rapidly increased in intensity during this period.
 However, even at the peak of development, the practical photon beam intensity on target was still at least 3 to 4 orders of magnitude below what is typical in present-day experiments.
-For the electron beam experiments during this period, the beam-target luminosities were no more than $\sim 1 \times 10^{34}$~cm$^{-2}$s$^{-1}$.
+For the electron beam experiments during this period, the beam-target luminosities were no more than $\sim 5 \times 10^{37}$~cm$^{-2}$s$^{-1}$.
 The experimental hall is currently outfitted with three high resolution spectrometers~\cite{Blomqvist:1998xn} and the short orbit KaoS spectrometer (see Fig.~\ref{mami-layout}(a)) \cite{Esser:2013aya}.
 KaoS was specifically designed for the detection of charged kaons.
 A key feature of each of these MAMI A1 spectrometers is their high relative momentum resolution along with their comparatively large angle and momentum acceptances.
 The single dipole configuration of the KaoS spectrometer allows it to be positioned at very forward angles relative to the beamline, which is an important feature for hypernuclear studies since their production cross sections peak at forward angles.

-The main aspects of the program in strangeness physics are the spectroscopic studies of hypernuclei tagged with the $(e,e'K^+)$ final state~\cite{Esser:2013aya,Achenbach:2013alv,A1:2015isi} and studies of associated production of the exclusive $K^+\Lambda$ and $K^+\Sigma^0$ final states~\cite{A1:2013hzm}.
-Several exploratory measurements of differential cross sections and the $\sigma_{\rm LT'}$ interference structure function have been published at an average $Q^2$ of 0.055~GeV$^2$ for $W$ up to 1.725~GeV.
+The main aspects of the program in strangeness physics are the spectroscopic studies of hypernuclei either tagged with the $(e,e'K^+)$ final state~\cite{Esser:2013aya,Achenbach:2013alv,A1:2015isi} or reconstructed from decay-pion spectroscopy through processes such as $(e,K^+\pi^-)$ where the $K^+$ tags the $\Lambda$ in the production process and the $\pi^-$ comes from the $\Lambda$ decay within the hypernucleus~\cite{A1:2024edr}.
+Studies of associated production of the exclusive $K^+\Lambda$ and $K^+\Sigma^0$ final states have also been carried out, including several exploratory measurements of differential cross sections and the $\sigma_{\rm LT'}$ interference structure function have been published at an average $Q^2$ of 0.055~GeV$^2$ for $W$ up to 1.725~GeV.
 These limited measurements are presented in Refs.~\cite{Achenbach:2010gns,A1:2013hzm,A1:2017fvu}.